 - Measurable – Make sure that you can easily measure your process so that you stay motivated

 - Attainable – Is your goal realistically being achieved in one year?

 - Relevant – Is this matching with your other goals, are you the right person for this, and is this the right time?

 - Time – When do you want to reach the goal?
 Think about what you can do a week from now, a month from now, and six months from now.

-An example of a SMART goal would be: work out 3x per week and walk 30 minutes daily.
+An example of a SMART goal would be: to work out 3x per week and walk 30 minutes daily.

 A SMART goal makes it very clear what is necessary in order for you to achieve it.
-It gives clarity and actionable items that you can start doing from day one.
+It gives clarity and actionable items you can start doing from day one.
 Making SMART goals can take a little more time because you have to think about them more, but it’s worth the effort when you notice how much easier it makes goal-setting.

 Create A Game Plan